-The New Forest Agricultural Show Society was founded in 1920 and the first New Forest and Hampshire County Show was held in 1921 as a small one day local event at Bartley Cross.
+The New Forest Agricultural Show Society was founded in 1920 and the first New Forest and Hampshire County Show was held in 1920 as a small one day local event at Marley House in Netley Marsh.

 Nowadays The New Forest & Hampshire County Show is an annual three day agricultural Show held at the end of July, attracting around 95,000 visitors over the duration.
 Show jumping is a major feature with international classes held throughout the three days.
 A full range of equestrian classes also feature, as well as livestock competitions including cattle and sheep, plus a poultry section, rabbits, cage birds, and honey bees.